 Understand more about Dr Johnson’s research and the contribution it makes to building a business case for coaching.

-The format will be a mix of presentation and interview with discussion and interaction, finishing with a Q&A session.
+This recording is a mix of presentation and interview with discussion and interaction, finishing with the recording of a Q&A session.